angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 Draw a duress from the probe which I use to take that Force and pass.
 Morgan just plays a land and passes, I draw a therapy and take that Petal, seeing the scry to the top was a Griselbrand; confirm my assumption of SnT.
-I DR, BW, DD into a Pass the Turn pile.
+I DR, BW, DD into a pass-the-turn pile.
 Kill him the next turn.

 G2) I keep a very solid hand with Probe, Therapy, Therapy, Thoughtseize, Fetch, BW, LP.
 Morgan on the play plays a land, lotus petal, ponder (shuffle) and passes.
 I draw a LED.
 Probe him seeing Boseiju, Flusterstorm, Show and Tell,